-Virtual Preaching & Live Streaming Challenges Offer Unique Opportunities with test "live streams" trying to check camera angles and lighting.
+Virtual Preaching & Live Streaming Challenges Offer Unique Opportunities by Jay Winters

 Sure, I had THOUGHT about streaming our worship service before March 15th of this year.
 I had even priced out some of the technology.
-But that was about it. and such are pretty terrible.
-University Lutheran and I have a lot of growing to do in this area.
-But that's ok.
-God promises that His Word will not return void - even when sloppily and communication and he helped me think through quite a bit of this.
+But that was about it.

+University Lutheran Church Tallahassee, FL